Overwhelmed by Flashy Apps? Prioritize This When Choosing Classroom Tech

 Monica sums this up in the phrase, “Tasks before apps.”

-This means that teachers and school leaders should look at what tasks or goals they’re trying to accomplish with students, and picking the app based on that.
+This means that teachers and school leaders should look at what tasks or goals they’re trying to accomplish with students, and picking an app or platform based on that.

-Selecting classroom tech without learning front and center can result in trying to fit a square peg in a round hole, and won’t lead to productive student outcomes.
+Choosing classroom tech without student learning front and center can result in trying to fit a square peg in a round hole, and won’t lead to productive student outcomes.

-Monica Burns also offered several questions that are helpful in guiding educators to make the right classroom tech choices for their students and setting.
+Monica Burns also offered several questions that are helpful in guiding educators and school admin to make the right classroom tech choices for their students and school setting.

 First, she posed, “Do you have something in your toolbelt that will help students share their learning?”